 Both cameras use the exact focusing mechanism based on Nikon’s reliable hybrid phase-detection/contrast-detection AF system.

 It has normal low-light AF that can focus down to -3.5EV and low-light AF that can focus down to -6EV (the equivalent of a blacked-out room lit only by candlelight).

-Therefore, any camera should work just fine for photographing the majority of subjects in the majority of lighting situations.
+Therefore, any camera should work fine for photographing most subjects in most lighting situations.